 If you need any more information about the event that isn’t provided on our website, please contact us and we will do our best to answer your questions.

-If you require a personal assistant to help you on the day they can attend for free, but you must arrange this with us first by contacting Alexis on firstname.lastname@example.org or calling 01889 880100.
+If you require a personal assistant to help you on the day they can attend for free, but you must arrange this with us first by contacting firstname.lastname@example.org or calling 01889 880100.
 Carers may also attend for free by contacting us in advance.

 Information for visitors (not attending the Festival):

 The Wolseley Centre’s buildings (including cafe) and nature reserve will be open during normal opening hours to visitors during the festival events.

 On 24th August the Park Bank area of the reserve will be cordoned off for Wildchild Festival ticket holders only.

 If you are unsure, please contact 01889 880100 when planning your visit.